 The 12th century Church of St John the Baptist has a prominent crossing tower featuring a crowned spire which was added at the end of the 14th century.
 Hosting three services every Sunday, it is worth the trip to see inside the Grade I listed building which is one of the top 10 visited churches in the country.
 There are many things to do in Burford, read on to find out more.

-During your stay at a holiday cottage in Burford, the Cotswold Wildlife Park and Gardens are a must see for wildlife fans.
+During your stay at a holiday cottage in Burford, the Cotswold Wildlife Park and Gardens is a must see for wildlife fans.
 It’s situated a couple of miles south of the town and home to penguins, lemurs, rhinos, giraffes and lions.
 The gardens sprawling over 160 acres feature a planted walled garden and a tropical house.

-Once you have worked up an appetite the Bakery on the Hill is a traditional family-run bakery serving delicious breads, pastries and locally roasted coffee in the onsite café.
-And if it’s a picnic you need then look no further than nearby Huffkins where the friendly staff will be delighted to put together a selection of their tasty sweet and savoury treats for you.
+Once you have worked up an appetite, the Bakery on the Hill is a traditional family-run bakery serving delicious breads, pastries and locally roasted coffee in the onsite café.
+And if it’s a picnic you need, then look no further than nearby Huffkins where the friendly staff will be delighted to put together a selection of their tasty sweet and savoury treats for you.